OfficeForProductSafetyAndStandards/cosmetic-product-notifications/cosmetics-web/docs/deployment.md

 # Deployment

+Anything which is merged to `develop` will trigger a [GitHub Action](https://github.com/OfficeForProductSafetyAndStandards/cosmetic-product-notifications/actions/workflows/deploy-staging.yml) and deploy the various components to the `staging` space on GOV.UK PaaS.

-Anything which is merged to `main` will trigger a [GitHub Action](https://github.com/OfficeForProductSafetyAndStandards/cosmetic-product-notifications/actions/workflows/deploy.yml) and deploy the various components to the `int` space on GOV.UK PaaS.
+Anything which is merged to `main` will trigger a [GitHub Action](https://github.com/OfficeForProductSafetyAndStandards/cosmetic-product-notifications/actions/workflows/deploy-production.yml) and deploy the various components to the `pre-prod` and `prod` spaces on GOV.UK PaaS.

 ## Deployment from scratch